-Thus far in residency, my efforts have focused on smoking cessation and diabetes management.
+Thus far, my efforts have focused on smoking cessation and diabetes management.
 I began an educational initiative to instruct physicians, nurses, mental health specialists, and patients on safety, efficacy, and feasibility of effective, available smoking cessation aids, with the goal of increasing engagement of patients and providers in smoking cessation treatment.
-Beginning this year, as part of a Patient-Centered Outcomes Research Institute grant, I will be traveling to primary care clinics throughout Greater Boston to provide academic detailing to primary care physicians on effective smoking cessation treatments for those with SMI in hopes of improving provider comfort in treating nicotine dependence in this population.
-In an attempt to bridge the significant knowledge gap for theory and evidence-based interventions for diabetes management for those with SMI, I coordinated a project, funded by a grant from the MGH Executive Committee on Community Health, to develop and test a behavioral and educational group intervention for individuals with SMI and diabetes.
-The intervention is now being tested at a community mental health clinic and utilizes reverse integrated care, bringing specialized medical intervention into the community psychiatry setting.
+As part of a Patient-Centered Outcomes Research Institute grant, I have been traveling to primary care clinics throughout Greater Boston to provide academic detailing to primary care physicians on effective smoking cessation treatments for those with SMI in hopes of improving provider comfort in treating nicotine dependence in this population.
+In an attempt to bridge the significant knowledge gap for theory and evidence-based interventions for diabetes management for those with SMI, I coordinated a project, funded by a grant from the MGH Executive Committee on Community Health, to develop and test a behavioral and educational group intervention for individuals with SMI and diabetes that was successful in lowering A1C and BMI.

 Through the support of the RCP, I was able to design the diabetes group intervention during my intern year and had protected time during my PGY2 and PGY3 years to co-lead the group.
 The mentorship provided throughout all years proved invaluable as I navigated and developed relationships within the broad MGH research community.
 During my PGY4 year, I used ~40% research time to analyze, write up, and continue involvement in various projects related to improving health outcomes for those with SMI.